Last Updated: June 2026

 Can black tourmaline go in water?

 Briefly, yes.
 Black tourmaline is safe for short cleansing under running water — 30 to 60 seconds is sufficient.
 Do not submerge it for extended periods, as this can affect the surface finish of polished pieces over time.
 Salt water is not recommended; it is abrasive.
-For regular cleansing, a selenite plate or sound cleansing is lower maintenance and equally effective.
+For regular cleansing, a selenite plate or moonlight cleansing is lower maintenance and equally effective.

 What is the difference between black tourmaline and obsidian?